xarvh/exalted-cypher-system/splats/solars/charm-special-abilities.md

 ### Wyld-Dispelling Prana
 `Mind 6, Enabler, 1+ Actions`

+** The Lawgiver is the embodiment of order.
+With her knowledge and will, chaos is cast asunder. **

-Roll Lore to repel a Wyld Shaping effect happening withing Short range, with 2 Assets.
+Roll (Lore + 2) to repel a Wyld Shaping effect happening withing Short Range.

 For any excess levels in the roll, the target is immune to Wyld warping for one turn.